NCAS-CMS/cfdm/docs/source/tutorial.rst

 is achieved by indexing the field directly.
-The new subspace contains the same properties and similar metadata constructs to the original field, but the latter are also subspaced when they span domain axes tha have been changed.
-The indexing rules are the same as for :ref:`data array assignnment <data_assignment>`.
+The new subspace contains the same properties and similar metadata constructs to the original field, but the latter are also subspaced when they span domain axes that have been changed.
+The indexing rules are the same as for :ref:`data array assignment <data_assignment>`, with the additional rule that:

+* **An integer index i takes the i-th element but does not reduce the rank of the output array by one.**

 .. code:: python